ga-wdi-boston/sql-nosql-reading/study.md

 -   Identify use cases where relational or non-relational databases are appropriate.

-⋅⋅⋅For websites that manage *big data* like Facebook, Google and Amazon, non-relational database is more appropriate due to its scalability and efficiency.
+For websites that manage *big data* like Facebook, Google and Amazon, non-relational database is more appropriate due to its scalability and efficiency.

-⋅⋅⋅Relational database is useful if you are building low-volume, medium complexity web app like our Project 2.
+Relational database is useful if you are building low-volume, medium complexity web app like our Project 2.

 -   List three strengths of relational databases.

-⋅⋅⋅Proven legacy technology with stable code base
+Proven legacy technology with stable code base

-⋅⋅⋅Easier to write SQL queries vs programming skills to code in NoSQL systems.
+Easier to write SQL queries vs programming skills to code in NoSQL systems.

-⋅⋅⋅Normalization - data is organized in a database where relationships are enforced with constraints, ie primary and foreign keys.
+Normalization - data is organized in a database where relationships are enforced with constraints, ie primary and foreign keys.
 This provides entity and referential integrity between/among multiple tables, eliminate duplicacy and inconsistency.

 -   List three strengths of non-relational databases.

-⋅⋅* Scale out - can handle large amount of data without using a lot of disk space.
+Scale out - can handle large amount of data without using a lot of disk space.

-⋅⋅* Handle unstructured and semi-structured data - allows for more flexibile schema and datatypes (like JSON).
+Handle unstructured and semi-structured data - allows for more flexibile schema and datatypes (like JSON).

-⋅⋅* Eventual consistency - data is replicated/distributed on multiple servers, allows for low-latency reads.
+Eventual consistency - data is replicated/distributed on multiple servers, allows for low-latency reads.
 Any changes to data will *eventually* be updated across all servers so the users will have the up-to-date copy.